royratcliffe/OCExpectations/README.md

 Does this improve over using C functions and macros for matchers?

-Yes with resepect to namespaces.
+Yes with respect to namespaces.
 The project could define a pre-processor macro, or function, so that your expectation would read `[@5 should:equal(@5)]` for example.
 Trouble is, Objective-C has no namespace or module support.
 The matcher macros would consequently live in the global namespace and potentially clash with other projects including your own.
 What if your project defines `equal`?
 Adding a namespace prefix, as is convention, would work around that issue.
 But `[@5 should:OCSpecEqual(@5)]` looses something in readability.

 The same applies to some extent with the expectation interface, `-[NSObject should:aMatcher]`.
 This polutes the `NSObject` space.
 What if your project defines that method on `NSObject` or one of its subclasses?
 [Trouble at mill](http://www.urbandictionary.com/define.php?term=trouble%20at%20the%20mill)!